Student Misconduct Rule

 Conduct by a student in connection with research that breaches the University’s Research Code of Practice and/or other applicable law, regulation or code relating to research, such as the Australian Code for the Responsible Conduct of Research.

-If you have any questions that are not answered in the FAQs, please email firstname.lastname@example.org.
+If you have any questions that are not answered in the information for students or staff, please email firstname.lastname@example.org.